BenNeise/bennneise.github.io/_posts/2009-05-06-thin-provisioning-in-esx-35.markdown

 After only a little more digging, my dream of being lauded for increasing our free space overnight came to an end.
 In an article on [Virtual Future](http://virtualfuture.info/2008/12/vmware-esx-35-and-thinprovisioning/), Sven Huisman wrote:

-> Apparently, when you move a VM with a thinprovisioned disk from vCenter server, it converts to a thick-disk.
-This is because thinprovisioned disks is not integrated with vCenter server yet.
+> Apparently, when you move a VM with a thin-provisioned disk from vCenter server, it converts to a thick-disk.
+This is because thin-provisioned disks is not integrated with vCenter server yet.
 >
-> Also, when you deploy from a template with a thinprovisioned disk, the new VM will get a thick-disk.
+> Also, when you deploy from a template with a thin-provisioned disk, the new VM will get a thick-disk.

 I imagine this is what they mean by "unsupported", and this is why the TP functionality in VI 3.5 is largely undocumented.